HostileNinja72/DarkestSky/README.md

 # Darkest Sky

 This Project represents the convergence of my passion for astronomy with the craft of programming.
-It servers as a dynamic project where i apply scientific knowledge from astronomy and geography through sophisticated techniques.
+It servers as a dynamic project where i apply scientific knowledge from astronomy and geography through programming techniques.

 My goal is to make **Darkest sky** a platform where astronomy amateurs can meet at a certain stargazing spot, and organize events.